How to give a senior leader feedback (without getting fired)

 Today’s newsletter is sponsored by Uptempo.
 Planning season hits hard—with months of meetings, data dives, and presentations.
 Yet results often fail to tie back to corporate strategy and revenue.
 That's why Uptempo created the Marketing Planning Blueprint to help you streamline the process and drive impact.
 Get the guide today.

-I got this question from a student in my October course cohort:
+I got this question from a student in the October cohort of my course:

 I’d love to hear any advice on helping people more senior than me recognize patterns of behavior that are stopping them from getting the results they want.